camunda/camunda-docs-manual/site/src/documents/api-references/bpmn20/40-subprocesses/20-call-activity.html.md

 ## CalledElement Binding

-In a call activity contains the calledElement attribute the process definition key as reference to the subprocess.
-This means that always the latest process definition version of the subprocess is called.
+In a call activity the `calledElement` attribute contains the process definition key as reference to the subprocess.
+This means that the latest process definition version of the subprocess is always called.
-To call another version of the subprocess it is possible to define the attribute calledElementBinding and calledElementVersion in the call activity.
+To call another version of the subprocess it is possible to define the attributes `calledElementBinding` and `calledElementVersion` in the call activity.
 Both attributes are optional.

 CalledElementBinding has three different values:

-*   latest: always call latest process definition version (the same behavior without this attribute)
+*   latest: always call the latest process definition version (which is also the default behaviour if the attribute isn't defined)
-* 	deployment: if called process definition is part of the same deployment as the calling process definition use version from deployment
+* 	deployment: if called process definition is part of the same deployment as the calling process definition, use the version from deployment
-*   version: call fix version of process definition, calledElementVersion is required
+*   version: call a fixed version of the process definition, in this case `calledElementVersion` is required

 ```xml
 <callActivity id="callSubProcess" calledElement="checkCreditProcess"